wazuh/wazuh-documentation/source/user-manual/ruleset/testing.rst

 #.
 Check what decoders match them and check what fields these decoders identify.
 #.
 Check what alerts match the event logs.

 Wazuh logtest shares the same rules engine with the Wazuh analysis module.
 It's based on unique sessions.
 Each session loads its own set of rules and decoders.

+The ``firedtimes`` counters keep track of all the matching occurrences of the rules.
+Wazuh logtest keeps these counters throughout the duration of the session.

 Configuration
 -------------

 Wazuh logtest is a functionality the Wazuh manager provides.
 In a Wazuh cluster, the master node processes the event logs.
-You can change the configuration parameters in the :doc:`ossec.conf </user-manual/reference/ossec-conf/index>` file in the :doc:`\<rule_test\> </user-manual/reference/ossec-conf/rule-test>` section.
+You can change the configuration parameters in the :doc:`\<rule_test\> </user-manual/reference/ossec-conf/rule-test>` section of the :doc:`ossec.conf </user-manual/reference/ossec-conf/index>` file.

-By default, the configuration is set as follows.
+By default, the logtest configuration is set as follows.

 .. code-block:: xml